rajwinder-mankoo/quipmaster-3000/README.md

 # quipmaster-3000
- Meet QuipMaster 3000, the Discord chatbot leveraging OpenAI's API.
-It answers questions and generates images based on prompts.
+ Introducing QuipMaster 3000, the intelligent Discord chatbot powered by OpenAI's API.
+It effortlessly answers your questions and brings your ideas to life by generating stunning images based on prompts.
+QuipMaster 3000 is your creative ally, enhancing your Discord experience with its powerful capabilities.

+ ## /chat